NelsonBN/tool-tips/README.md

-# Dev tips
+# Tool tips
-Tips, tools and software to improve development
+Tips, tools and software to improve your productivity